Ice Cold in Alex: Filming

 Sylvia Syms (Sister Murdoch) said in a 2011 interview about the film that conditions during the desert shoot were so difficult it felt like they were actually in the situation the film portrays.
 She said: "You may find this hard to believe, but there was very little acting.
 It was horrible.
 We became those people ... we were those people".
 She said that today people would probably call it method acting, but added: 'We didn't know what Method Acting was, we just called it 'getting on with it'."

 Syms said that during the scene where the ambulance rolls backwards down the hill narrowly avoiding her, the actors assumed there would be a hawser to stop the vehicle if anything went wrong, but there was not.
-The actress said she was "pretty sure" Mills, Quayle and Andrews angrily upbraided director J. Lee Thompson for this risky approach.
+The actress said she was "pretty sure" Mills, Quayle, and Andrews angrily upbraided director J. Lee Thompson for this risky approach.
 She added: "He liked to push actors a bit".
-The quicksand sequence was filmed in an ice cold artificial bog in an English studio (some scenes were shot at Elstree) and was "very tough" on Quayle and Mills.
+The quicksand sequence was filmed in an ice-cold artificial bog in an English studio and was "very tough" on Quayle and Mills.
 Syms said the producers got a good deal out of her for "£30 a week", adding: "But I made a lot more when they turned it into an advert for Carlsberg".
 She said there are "no false heroics in it" and that she had been told by desert war veterans it is a good picture of soldiers in that theatre of war, adding: "I am proud of it".

-There were a number of British films being shot in Africa around this time, including No Time to Die, Nor the Moon by Night and The Black Tent.

 Music

-Although some sources claim that music was kept to a minimum, there is in fact a great deal of dramatic underscoring.
-Leighton Lucas wrote a stirring military march called "The Road to Alex", which was the main theme, and a "Romance".
+The film score was composed by Leighton Lucas.
+He wrote a stirring military march called "The Road to Alex", which was the main theme, and a "Romance".

+Release

+The film premiered in London on June 24, 1958, and opened to general release on October 6.

+Under the title Desert Attack, a shortened 79-minute version of the film was released in the United States by 20th Century Fox in 1961.
+Film critic Craig Butler later referred to the shortened version as nonsensical.